abdrhnf/fontsampler-wordpress-plugin/readme.txt

 * Works with any language and script direction (including right-to-left)
 * No coding knowledge required

-== Description ==

-This is a plugin directed primarily at type designers, lettering artists, foundries or resellers using Wordpress to showcase their fonts without the need for coding knowledge.

 == How It Works ==

 1. **Install the Plugin** - Upload and activate Fontsampler through your WordPress admin panel